 IV.
 WHICH PARTS OF THE BIBLE SHOULD THE CHURCH NOT PREACH ABOUT?

-It follows from the previous points that the pastor or believer who holds to a “Do evangelism not politics” limited understanding of Jesus’ mission must decide what portions of the Bible he or she should teach.
-Does one omit teaching from Genesis 9:5–6, John 19:11, Acts 25:11, Romans 13:1–7 or 1Peter 2:13–14 since they have to do with believers impacting Government?
-Does one avoid teaching about Joseph’s influence on Pharaoh’s government, or Daniels’ on Nebuchadnezzar’s government?
-By way of extension, if one “just preaches the Gospel” should one avoid teaching on Marriage and Family?
-What parts of the whole counsel of God should the Bible teacher omit?
-Foisting too narrow an understanding of the mission of Jesus inevitably leads to editing what portions of Scripture you will teach or omit—and a huge ensuing incongruity in light of 2Timothy 3:16-17: All Scripture is inspired by God and profitable for teaching… and Acts 20:27, “declaring to you the whole purpose of God.”
+It follows from the previous points that the pastor or believer who holds to a “do-evangelism, not-politics” limited understanding of Jesus’ mission must decide what portions of the Bible he or she should teach.
+Should teaching from Genesis 9:5–6, John 19:11, Acts 25:11, Romans 13:1–7, or 1 Peter 2:13–14 be omitted since they have to do with believers impacting government?
+More specifically, does one avoid teaching about Joseph’s influence on Pharaoh’s government or Daniel’s impact on Nebuchadnezzar’s government?
+What parts of the whole purpose of God (Acts 20:27) should the Bible teacher omit?
+Foisting too narrow of an understanding of the mission of Jesus inevitably leads to editing what portions of Scripture you will either teach or omit—and creates a huge ensuing incongruity in light of 2 Timothy 3:16, which says, All Scripture is inspired by God and profitable for teaching… and Acts 20:27b, declaring to you the whole purpose of God.

-V. GOD LEAVES CHRISTIANS HERE ON EARTH BOTH TO DO EVANGELISM AND TO DO GOOD FOR OTHERS
+V. GOD LEAVES CHRISTIANS HERE ON EARTH TO DO BOTH EVANGELISM AND GOOD FOR OTHERS

 VI.
 GOD ESTABLISHED BOTH THE CHURCH AND THE STATE TO RESTRAIN EVIL